RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Since the shortest route used the staff room behind the reception to reach the kitchen, the reception was her first destination.
 Closing the door to the nap room behind her and looking around to see if there were any guests in the corridor.

 Brun broke character from her work persona and started to walk at full speed.
 She had been told some time ago that guests had found her striding purposefully around the building to be intimidating.
-So she had taken up the habit of walking as silently and unnoticeable as possible, taking tips from her coworker Dee who had such an eclectic collection of skills and talents.
+So she had taken up the habit of walking as silently and unnoticeable as possible, taking tips from her coworker Dee, who had such an eclectic collection of skills and talents it wasn't a surprise they knew how to act like a ninja.

 Having actually met Trouble now, she was confident they were someone who needed help and she was someone who could give it.
 Brun stopped in her tracks and snapped her fingers.

 "Did I forgot to ask what her name was?
 Did I forget after asking?"
 Brun asked no one in particular.
 "Well...now I know what pseudonym to book her room under."
 And took off again towards the reception.

-Moment's later she arrived at the reception, and dialed Manager Beth's
+Moment's later she arrived at the reception, and dialed Manager Beth's after hours number, reading it from the well worn note stuck to the staff side of the reception desk.
+And to her credit, despite it being 5am, she picked up after three rings.

+"Do I want to know what's wrong?"
+Beth's voice asked through the phone.